sahirat/vedio-meet/README.md

 this vedio chat  app is make using socket.io and webrtc app with react js as front end

-#  for running this aapp just type-😎😎😎😎😎😎
+#  for running this app just type-😎😎😎😎😎😎

 npm install